"Wisdom is a circle, Dr. Tezla. What you receive... you must give back." —Vert Wheeler

 Older Than They Act: Markie, only in comparison to Vert.
 Markie constantly gives the impression that he's younger than Vert, which wouldn't be a problem if Vert wasn't more than a couple days older than sixteen.
 It doesn't help that the adjective that Markie evokes is "Younger" due to being Kurt's younger brother.
 So either Markie is only a couple of days to a week younger than Vert (if the World Race started soon after Vert got the Deora II), or Markie is older than Vert.

-Plot Threads: Despite being the main character, Vert's personal growth, aside from a single conversation with Kadeem and helping Taro save Lani, is almost entirely relegated to the Grande Finale, rendering Vert into a temporary Decoy Protagonist or Tritagonist, depending on your preference, while Taro and Banjee are placed center-stage on the track, and Kurt Wylde alternates sharing the non-racing spotlight with Kadeem and Markie.
+Plot Threads: Despite being the main character, Vert's personal growth, aside from a single conversation with Kadeem and helping Taro save Lani, is almost entirely relegated to the Grand Finale, rendering Vert into a temporary Decoy Protagonist or Tritagonist, depending on your preference, while Taro and Banjee are placed center-stage on the track, and Kurt Wylde alternates sharing the non-racing spotlight with Kadeem and Markie.

 Reality Ensues: Both played straight and possibly averted.
 When Vert's dad appears (Vert only left a note while his dad was away on duty), he promptly has Vert grounded for a month.
 Though you would think that if a parent discovered that their 16-year old had just prevented the most powerful known energy source from falling into evil hands, and donated his 5 million dollars from winning the race to help a group of Africans in desperate need, would probably not ground the kid.